 Take advantage of real-time research and on-the-ground expertise

 As more hotels approach upselling in new and creative ways, it’s important to stay on top of what is popular in the industry at the minute and what has become old news.
 News spreads fast in the hospitality industry, so in order to avoid being the last one to jump onto a fizzling trend, make sure you’re up to date with the latest thinking on upselling.

-Johan Månsson, Hotel Manager at Elite Hotels described The Oaky Upselling Course as relevant and up-to-date.
+Johan Månsson, Hotel Manager at Elite Hotels described the course as relevant and up-to-date: